leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ![User signup view](./src/signedup.png)

 This concludes our tutorial.
-Once again, congratulations for writing your first realm in Gno.
+Once again, congratulations on writing your first realm in Gno.
 You've become a Gno.Land hero!

 If you'd like to see the full repository, it can be found [here](https://github.com/leohhhn/gnoland_zero_to_hero/).